internet of things and blockchain

 Estimated read time: 7 minutes

-Many experts have already cited how blockchain can secure IoT, however, researches and developments in this area are still in progress.
+Many experts have already cited how blockchain can secure IoT.
+The global IoT blockchain market size is projected to grow to $2,409 million by 2026.
+However, researches and developments in this area are still in progress.
 Several challenges exist in adopting blockchain in IoT.
-These are as follows:
+Here I will explain the major ones.

 1. Scalability issues of decentralized blockchain networks